Performing painting and decorating operations

 Topic Overview

-The Ascentis Level 2 Certificate in Skills for Employment in the Construction Industries is a vocationally-related qualification designed to equip learners with the essential knowledge and practical skills needed to enter the construction workforce.
-It covers key areas such as health and safety, communication, teamwork, and basic construction techniques, providing a solid foundation for further training or direct employment.
-This qualification is ideal for school leavers, career changers, or anyone seeking a structured introduction to the construction sector.
+The Ascentis Level 2 Award in Skills for Employment in the Construction Industries is designed to equip learners with the essential knowledge and practical skills needed to enter the construction workforce.
+This qualification covers key areas such as health and safety, communication, teamwork, and basic construction techniques, providing a solid foundation for further training or direct employment.
+It is ideal for school leavers, career changers, or anyone seeking to build a career in construction, as it aligns with industry standards and employer expectations.

 Key Concepts